Skip to main content

 When you want to update the existing data as new data is loaded, you can use the merge write disposition.
 This requires specifying a primary key for the table.
 The primary key is used to match the new data with the existing data in the destination table.

 In the previous example, we set write_disposition="replace" inside pipeline.run() which caused all the tables to be loaded with replace.
-However, it's also possible to define the write_disposition strategy separately for each tables using the apply_hints method.
+However, it's also possible to define the write_disposition strategy separately for each table using the apply_hints method.
 In the example below, we use apply_hints on each table to specify different primary keys for merge:

 def load_tables_family_and_genome():